greatcare/esdf-ws-client/README.md

 This basic JSON-RPC 2.0 client lacks support for notifications and bulk requests/replies - it can only handle the obvious case when all requests and replies have IDs assigned.
 For asynchronous notifications, use the raw transport class.

 Messages that do not look like JSON-RPC 2.0 are silently ignored, making it possible to multiplex several protocols within the WebSocket transport by having multiple `message` listeners.
+Note that, upon construction, the JSONRPC client becomes a listener for the `message` event on the passed transport, but that does not make it the sole listener.
+Thus, any other listeners that handle non-RPC messages must be aware that they will also be getting `message` events containing JSON-RPC 2.0 payloads, and ignore them accordingly.

 #### JSONRPC#call(method, params) => Promise
 Call the remote method named **<method>**, passing it parameters **<params>**.
 The parameters can be of any shape accepted by the remote method - usually, array (positional arguments) or a key-value object (named arguments).